Chapter 2: The Infrastructure of Trust

 This chapter introduced the infrastructure of reproducible research:

-- The replication crisis revealed that much published research cannot be reproduced because analytical decisions were undocumented.
+- The replication crisis (Open Science Collaboration, 2015) revealed that much published research cannot be reproduced because analytical decisions were undocumented.

-- Code-based workflows solve this problem by making every step of analysis transparent and re-runnable.
+- Code-based workflows solve this problem by making every step of analysis transparent and re-runnable, following the literate programming principle first articulated by Knuth (1984).

 - Reproducibility exists on a spectrum, from no data sharing (Level 0) to fully executable documents (Level 4).
 This course targets Level 4.